koskath/arete2/course_content/SC/md_files/Lecture12/lecture_12_slide_25_from-erp-to-advanced-planning-systems.md

 # From ERP to Advanced Planning Systems
- Why are Enterprise Resource Planning (ERP) often not (longer) sufficient
- Top-Down, sequential design logic
-Strategic decisions
- No consideration of interactions
- Priority usually set on production;
-Advanced Planning Systems Planning based on forecasts that are not re-questioned
- no trade-offs between sub-functions
- Little flexibility, time-consuming, complete planning runs  Planners used plans de facto only as a first Transactions orientation and make use of notes or a management
-Enterprise Resource Planning spreadsheet
- Precise data on the system, but the scheduling logic to simplify the constraints,
- Assumption of unlimited capacity
- Based on average processing time and standard waiting time
-12 Digitization and Digitalization 14.03.2025 Slide 25
+Why are Enterprise Resource Planning (ERP) systems often not (longer) sufficient?
+They are typically based on a top-down, sequential design logic for strategic decisions, with no consideration of interactions, and with priority usually set on production based on forecasts that are not re-questioned, without trade-offs between sub-functions.
+As a result, there is little flexibility, and planning runs are time-consuming and complete; planners use plans de facto only as a first orientation and make use of notes or a spreadsheet.
+Although there may be precise data in the system, the scheduling logic simplifies the constraints, for example through the assumption of unlimited capacity and by relying on average processing times and standard waiting times.